 Municipal and corporate bonds are traded over the counter, which means they must be purchased through a dealer, bank, or brokerage firm, either individually or in a mutual fund or exchange-traded fund (ETF).
 (Some municipal bonds may be available directly through the municipality.)

-Many brokers have improved their websites, so investors can search by rating, maturity, type of issuer, and other features.
-But investors who have questions or concerns about pricing, transaction fees, minimums, or the uncertainty of bond ratings from year to year may wish to work with a financial advisor to get assistance with choosing and/or buying bonds.
+Investors can usually search bonds by rating, maturity, type of issuer, and other features.
+But investors who have questions or concerns about pricing, transaction fees, minimums, or the uncertainty of bond ratings from year to year may wish to work with a financial advisor to get assistance choosing and buying bonds.

 The “Laddering” Approach of Bonds and CDs